Work in the Farming and Agriculture Industries

 New Zealand is a small country but farming is a big part of the economy.
 You can find jobs and fruit picking jobs in both the North and South islands.
 The farm and picking industry employ thousands of people every year in New Zealand, usually international staff are hired and short term flexible positions are offered.
 People are needed to help with the harvest of crops and fruit and there are opportunities all year round.

-Places and Times of Year for Harvest / Farm Work in New Zealand
+Places and times of year for harvest work in New Zealand:

 • Auckland - Jan > June